Language

 Notes

 Using a thread pool reduces the overhead of creating threads and improves application throughput.
 For Executors.newFixedThreadPool(), it is common to set the thread count to match the number of CPU cores.
-For I/O-heavy workloads, using more threads than CPU cores can be more effective.
+For I/O-bound workloads (where I/O operations such as file access or network communication account for most of the processing time), using more threads than CPU cores can be more effective.

 If you do not call shutdown(), the program may hang and never terminate.
 Always call it using a try-finally block.
 For more advanced async processing, use CompletableFuture, which lets you compose and chain multiple asynchronous tasks.